-Thank you for choosing the Linksys Wireless-G PrintServer.
+Thank you for choosing the Linksys Wireless-G PrintServer with Multifunction Printer Support.
 The PrintServer lets you connect a USB printer directly to your network, eliminating the need to dedicate a PC to print sharing chores.
 Using a PrintServer frees up your "print share PC" so you don't have to leave it on all the time.
 It also removes the printing bottleneck, and sets your PC free to do more useful work.